adamfast/DMRlink/README.md

 		print(binascii.b2a_hex(FULL_PAYLOAD))

-**Example Python3 code to register to a master, exchange keep alives, reqest, recieve and decode the peer list:**
+**Example Python3 code to register to a master, exchange keep alives, request, receive and decode the peer list:**

 	import socket
 	import binascii